awsdocs/amazon-connect-admin-guide/doc_source/work-with-chats.md

 You can't initiate chat conversations from the CCP\.

+**Note**
-Customers and agents can't send attachments, such as files, through the chat interface\.
+IT Administrators: To enable customers and agents to send attachments, such as files, through the chat interface, see [Enable attachments to share files using chat](enable-attachments.md)\.

 **Tip**
 Amazon Connect routes contacts to you for only one channel at a time\.
 When you're on a call, you won't be routed a chat conversation\.
 And when you're handling chat conversations, you won't be routed a call\.